rubenmesserschmidt/Section-Box_docs/docs/source/update.rst

 #.
 That's it.
 Enjoy the new version of Section Box!

 .. hint::
-    If you want to deinstall the old version of Section Box now, open all files with old section boxes you want to keep first, else they will get cleaned up automatically.
+    If you want to uninstall the old version of Section Box now, open all files with old section boxes you want to keep first, else they will get cleaned up automatically.